SpiderStrategies/kalpa-tree/README.md

     // `this` is a reference to the tree return true // By default, any node can be dropped on any other node },
+  label: function (selection) {
+    // This call be used to override how the label is drawn using the default
+    // `contents`
+  },
   contents: require('./lib/contents'), // Override the default html structure of each node
   performanceThreshold: 1000, // If the node data count exceeds this threshold, the tree goes into performance mode
   accessors: { // Used to grab information out of the data object in the stream